-Nan is also an experienced trainer and facilitator, working both in the UK and abroad.
-She has delivered workshops and training courses on a variety of subjects, including political development and leadership skills, in the UK, in the Balkans, in Middle East and North African (MENA) countries, as well as in Ghana, Botswana and South Africa.
+I am an experienced trainer and facilitator, working both in the UK and abroad.
+I have delivered workshops and training courses on a variety of subjects, including political development and leadership skills, in the UK, in the Balkans, in Middle East and North African (MENA) countries, as well as in Ghana, Botswana and South Africa.

-In 1993 she was appointed to an organising job with the Labour Party, and in 1999 she became the Party’s Regional Director for Yorkshire & the Humber, a post she held until 2006 when she left and set up the Centre for Women & Democracy to work on women’s presence, power and agency in politics in the UK and abroad.
+Amongst other things, I have been a councillor in Leeds (1980-93), a Labour Party organiser (1993-99) and the Party’s Regional Director for Yorkshire & the Humber, a post I held until 2006 when I set up the Centre for Women & Democracy to work on women’s presence, power and agency in politics in the UK and abroad.

-Since then she has conducted research and published reports on a range of issues, including leadership in local government, women in elections, and the effect of government policy on women in decision-making roles.
-She has given evidence to various inquiries, including the Speaker’s Conference and Select Committees, and she has worked with a variety of organisations in the women’s and democracy sectors.
+Since then I have conducted research and published reports on a range of issues, including leadership in local government, women in elections, and the effect of government policy on women in decision-making roles.
+I have given evidence to various inquiries, including the Speaker’s Conference and Select Committees, and I have worked with a variety of organisations in the women’s and democracy sectors.
 The Centre for Women and Democracy closed in 2018.

-She remains an active member of the Labour Party, and is a member of the Committee of Labour Women’s Network, whose training programme she co-ordinates.
-She has helped to prepare many MPs, councillors and leaders for public office, and is a strong advocate of need to ensure diversity of all kinds in public representatives and in the public realm.
+I am a member of the Executive of Labour Women’s Network, whose training programme I co-ordinate, and I lead on the delivery of the Jo Cox Women in Leadership course, which was established to commemorate the late MP.
+I have helped to prepare many MPs, councillors and leaders for public office, and am a strong advocate of the need to ensure diversity of all kinds in public representatives and in the wider public realm.